hackerb9/Tandy-Terminfo/README.md

   can, however, disable them with "dsl". dsl is used in this standard way for the terminal types without a status line (e.g., `td200`).

-  However, hackerb9 made a kludge that actually works pretty well: the "dsl" sequence for variants _with_ status lines (e.g., `td200-s`) actually enables it.
+  However, hackerb9 made a kludge that seems to work pretty well: the "dsl" sequence for variants _with_ status lines (e.g., `td200-s`) actually enables it.